 Productive absorption of underemployed and surplus labour-force in the rural sector has been a major focus of planning for rural development.
 In order to provide direct supplementary wage-employment to rural poor through public works a large number of programmes were introduced by the Government of India.
 Programmes like National Rural Employment Programme, Rural Landless Employment Guarantee Programme, JawaharRozgarYojona, SampoornaGrameenRozgarYojona have been implemented all over the country to provide supplementary wage-employment in rural areas, to create durable rural infrastructure and also to ensure food security.
-However, there has been inadequacy in rate of employment generation under these schemes on one hand and the situation of unemployment has been compounded by the absence of any social security mechanism on the other hand.
+However, there has been inadequacy in rate of employment has been compounded by the absence of any social security mechanism on the other hand.
 In this context with a view to provide at least some minimum days of employment in the shape of manual labour to every household in rural areas the National Rural Employment Guarantee Bill was passed in 2004, which became an act in 2005.